kaydelarose/elemental-card-game/README.md

 4. **Choose a Target**: After selecting a card, choose a target player.
 The game will apply the card’s effect (damage, healing, or paralysis) to the target.

 5. **End Game**: The game continues in turns until only one player remains, who is declared the winner.

+## Acknowledgments

+- This project was created while I was a student at the Niantic Voyager Bootcamp.
+- Inspired by classic card games and elemental-themed strategies.